honghanhh/ate-2022/README.md

-# Evaluation on Cross-lingual and Multi-lingual approaches compared to Mono-lingual in Cross-domain Automatic Term Extraction
+# Comparison among Mono-lingual, Cross-lingual, and Multi-lingual approaches to Automatic Term Extraction

 ## 1. Description

-Automatic term extraction (ATE) is a popular research task that eases the effort of manually identifying terms from domain-specific corpora by providing a list of candidate terms.
-In this paper, we experiment with Transformer-based pretrained language models, namely, XLM-RoBERTa to evaluate the abilities of (zero-shot) cross-lingual and multi-lingual learning in comparison with the mono-lingual setting in the cross-domain sequence labeling ATE task.
-The experiments are conducted on the manually  Annotated Corpora for Term Extraction Research (ACTER) dataset, a collection of four domain-specific corpora (Corruption, Wind energy, Equitation, and Heart failure) in three languages (English, French, and Dutch).
-Furthermore, we evaluate our proposed hypothesis on Slovenian RSDO5 dataset, which covers four domains: Biomechanics, Chemistry, Veterinary, and Linguistics.
+In this repo, we experiment  XLM-RoBERTa on ACTER and RSDO5 dataset to evaluate the abilities of (zero-shot) cross-lingual and multi-lingual learning in comparison with the mono-lingual setting in the cross-domain sequence labeling automatic term extraction (ATE) task and compare our models' performance towards the benchmarks.

 ---